QF 6-inch naval gun: Japanese naval service

 The Type 41 naval gun was designed by Armstrong Whitworth, Elswick, Newcastle upon Tyne, England as a slightly modified version of the Elswick Ordnance Company QF pattern 6 in guns used on contemporary Royal Navy battleships.
 The Elswick export designation for guns sold to Italy and Japan was Pattern Z and Pattern Z1.
 They were the standard secondary armament on pre-dreadnought battleships and the main battery on several classes of armoured cruisers and protected cruisers of the Imperial Japanese Navy.
 They served aboard Japanese ships in the First Sino-Japanese War, Russo-Japanese War and World War I.

-The gun was officially designated as “Type 41” from the 41st year of the reign of Emperor Meiji on 25 December 1908.
-It was further re-designated in centimetres on 5 October 1917 as part of the standardisation process for the Imperial Japanese Navy converting to the metric system.
+The gun was named "Type 41" from the 41st year of the reign of Emperor Meiji on 25 December 1908.
+It was further re-named in centimetres on 5 October 1917 as part of the standardisation process for the Imperial Japanese Navy converting to the metric system.
 The Type 41 6 in gun fired a 100 lb shell with either an armour piercing, high explosive or general purpose warhead.
 An anti-submarine shell of 113 lb was developed and in service from 1943.

 Romanian naval service

 Three guns were mounted on each of the two Romanian Aquila-class scout cruisers, Mărăști and Mărășești.
-However, the two warships were reclassified as destroyers upon commissioning, despite retaining the 6-inch guns for the years to come, thus making the gun the heaviest artillery piece ever mounted on a pre-Cold War destroyer.
+The ships were reclassified as destroyers upon commissioning, despite retaining the 6-inch guns for the years to come, thus making the gun the heaviest artillery piece ever mounted on a pre-Cold War destroyer.